-(1) Adjusted EBITDA, Bookings and Revenue targets are set and measured using constant exchange rates in order to eliminate the effects of exchange rate fluctuations and to correlate with our annual operating plan.
+- (1) Adjusted EBITDA, Bookings and Revenue targets are set and measured using constant exchange rates in order to eliminate the effects of exchange rate fluctuations and to correlate with our annual operating plan. - (2) Adjusted Free Cash Flow is set and measured on an "as reported" basis, which reflects actual exchange rates.

 The company exceeded the maximum performance level for Bookings but failed to achieve the threshold performance level for Adjusted Free Cash Flow.
 Based on these levels of achievement, the compensation committee determined that the appropriate level of payout under the 2018 Executive Bonus Plan would be 59.3% of target.
 As described under "CEO Transition" above, the committee determined that no 2018 incentive bonus amount would be paid to Mr. Hernandez.
-As described under "CFO Transition" above, per his employment agreement, Mr. Agle was paid the full amount of his target 2018 cash bonus upon his termination.
+As described under "CFO Transition" above, per his employment agreement, Mr. Agle was paid a the full amount of his target 2018 cash bonus upon his termination.